 For most museums tickets for adults range EUR 8,50 to 15,- .

-A Museumcard costs around 45 Euros (under 25 years 25 Euro), and is valid one year.
-So, quickly worth the investment.
+A Museumcard costs about 60 Euros (under 19 years ½ price), and is valid one year.

 Plus, there's another great advantage : you can go to the same museum more than once.
 Especially convenient for the large museums, for coming back a second time with more focus.